Skip to main content

 Note

-• Add, edit, or delete rule boxes
+• Add, edit, or delete rule boxes.

-• Add or delete dataflow connections
+• Add or delete dataflow connections.

-• Add, rename, or delete custom attributes
+• Add, rename, or delete user-generated attributes.

 Note